Jingxuan-Bao/Tweet_Depression_Detection/README.md

 ## Dataset 📊
 For this project, I will be using two datasets: the Sentiment140 dataset and a dataset of depressive tweets scraped by Twint.

 The Sentiment140 dataset https://www.kaggle.com/datasets/kazanova/sentiment140 contains 1.6 million tweets.
-While this dataset is not specifically designed for detecting depression, I will use a subset of this dataset containing approximately 8000 to 10,000 randomly sampled tweets for our "normal" tweet class.
+While this dataset is not specifically designed for detecting depression, I will use a subset of this dataset containing approximately 100,000 randomly sampled tweets for our "normal" tweet class.

-To create our "depressive" tweet class, we found a separate dataset of tweets that had been scraped by Twint using keywords related to depression https://github.com/eddieir/Depression_detection_using_Twitter_post/blob/master/depressive_tweets_processed.csv.
-This dataset contains approximately 4,000 tweets that have been labeled as depressive. 😞
+To create our "depressive" tweet class, we found a separate dataset of tweets that had been scraped by Twint using keywords related to depression https://github.com/miladrezazadeh/twitter_depression_detection/blob/main/data/processed/processed_data.csv.
+This dataset contains approximately 20,000 tweets that have been labeled as depressive. 😞

 ## Data Processing 🤔

 I will combine these two datasets to create a labeled dataset for training our machine learning model.
 By using these two datasets, I aim to create a model that can accurately distinguish between "normal" and "depressive" tweets, and potentially identify individuals who may be at risk of depression based on their social media activity. 💻

 ## Tools 🔧
-Text Feature Extraction : TF-IDF and Word Counter
+Text Feature Extraction : TF-IDF

-Classification Model : Support Vector Machine
+Classification Model : Logistic Regression, Support Vector Machin, KNN, Random Forests

+Deep Learning Model: LSTM

 ## Sample Web UI (Tweet Predictor) 💻
 Depressive Tweet: